siemens/ix/packages/documentation/docs/controls/charts/pie-chart.md

 </Playground>

 ### Donut chart
 Donut charts are a variation of pie charts.
-They feature a central hole, giving them a distinctive “donut” shape.
+They feature a central hole, giving them a distinctive 'donut' shape.
 This design not only makes them visually appealing but also allows for additional information or labels to be placed in the center.
 <Playground
 height="40rem"
 name="echarts-circle"